-The tenon workpiece is used to set the fence even though we always cut our mortises first.
+The tenon workpiece is used to set the fence in this example even though we always cut our mortises first.
 When cutting a mortise and tenon joint where the two pieces are flush on top, the center of the mortise is the same distance from the reference edge as our tenon.
 Set the fence so the centerline of the tenon piece aligns with the centerline on the table.
-In this case, with a 3" wide workpiece, the centerline of the tenon is 11⁄2" from the reference edge of the workpiece therefore the fence will be set $1\frac{1}{2}$ " from the centerline of the table.
+In this case, with a 3" wide workpiece, the centerline of the tenon is $1\frac{1}{2}$ " from the reference edge of the workpiece therefore the fence will be set $1\frac{1}{2}$ " from the centerline of the table.